 Despite being aware of the necessity of tax, the incidence of tax fraud is always present.
 While accidental cases do happen, incidental fraud is a criminal offence and causes a decline in a State’s growth.

-Tax compliance is a serious affair and for any defaulters or fraudsters, the Income-Tax act provides for adequate repercussions.
+Tax evasion in India is a serious affair and for any defaulters or fraudsters, the Income-Tax act provides for adequate repercussions.

 - Not Filing Income Tax Returns